annawang021/flight_delays/README.md

 # flight_delays
-To execute this code, load either the linreg.ipynb or logreg.ipynb file.
+To execute this code, load each file.
 In your IDE of choice (Colab/Jupyter/Etc.), execute each cell